Ihn Yo-han

-Ihn Yo-han (born John Alderman Linton, 8 December 1959) is an American (Note: Even after acquiring South Korean citizenship, he was allowed to retain his American citizenship by pledging that he would not use his foreign citizenship in South Korea.) and South Korean physician and politician who served as a member of the 22nd National Assembly of South Korea since 2024.
+Ihn Yo-han (born John Alderman Linton, 8 December 1959) is an American (Note: Even after acquiring South Korean citizenship, he was allowed to retain his American citizenship by pledging that he would not use his foreign citizenship in South Korea.) and South Korean physician and politician who served as a member of the 22nd National Assembly of South Korea from 2024 to 2025.
 He received South Korean citizenship in 2012.
 Since 1991, he has been the director of Yonsei University's International Health Care Center at Severance Hospital.

 Ihn has come under some scrutiny for various public statements he has made.
 He has claimed the disease AIDS is a result of not following the Bible, and claimed that impeached president Yoon Suk Yeol's declaration of martial law was extreme', but not entirely unjustified".

 Early life and education

 Ihn was born in Jeonju, South Korea, as the youngest of six children.
 He spent his early years in his hometown of Suncheon.
 Ihn's family has been in Jeolla for several generations; in 1895, his great-grandfather Eugene Bell came to the province as a Southern Presbyterian missionary.
 His grandfather William Alderman Linton participated in the March First Movement in 1919.
 Ihn's parents also performed missionary work, and established a number of churches and schools in Korea.
 During the colonization of Korea by Japan, they were deported to the United States in 1940, where his father joined the United States Navy and fought against Japan during World War II.
 Ihn's father later served in the Korean War.

 Ihn grew up in a missionary compound in Suncheon.
 He grew up speaking a mix of Korean and English; his Korean has been described as having a heavy Jeolla accent.
 He attended the Taejon Christian International School as a teenager.

 In 1980, Ihn was a first-year medical student at Yonsei University when the Gwangju Uprising occurred.
 Ihn went from Seoul to Gwangju, and worked as a translator for foreign reporters.
 Within two weeks, he was summoned to the US Embassy with regards to a letter that described him as an instigator of the uprising.
 For years afterwards, he was carefully observed by the South Korean government.
 He returned to school and became the first Westerner to pass the Korean Medical Licensing Examination.